-Voters who have moved to another county should notify the Kane County Clerk's office.
+Voters who have moved to another county or out of State should notify the Kane County Clerk's office.
 This notification of a change of address may be accomplished by filling out the reverse side of the voter registration card or by written notice to the County Clerk's Office, 719 S. Batavia Ave, Bldg B, Geneva, 60134 using this Affidavit of Cancellation of Voter Registration Form.

 Change of Name